Mr Brian Castriota

 - Marie Curie ITN Fellow (History of Art)

-- Conservation of contemporary art and time-based media; documentation strategies and models
+- Conservation of time-based media and contemporary art

 - Perceptions of authenticity, integrity, and loss in conservation and cultural heritage management